levsero/test_embed/README.md

 First ensure that the project is bootstrap by following the instructions above.

+You will need to setup docker-images.
+Instructions can be found here: https://github.com/zendesk/docker-images#installation.

 Start the `embed_key_registry` application.
 If the image is not found, zdi will automatically pull it down.

 ```bash